devedse/DeveMazeGenerator/README.md

 * BitArreintjeFastInnerMap (Memory usage = n/8, Speed = ~90%)
 * DotNetBitArrayInnerMap (Memory usage = n/8, Speed = ~80%)
 * BitArrayMappedOnHardDiskInnerMap (Memory usage = 0, Speed = ~0,2%)
+* Hybrid (Memory usage = like 10 mb max, Speed = 50%)
+This hybrid map divides the maze in a number of parts (a grid).
+Each part will be loaded into the memory when needed and written to the disk if possible too.
+This really is the best way to generate REALLLYYY REAALLLLYYYYY big mazes pretty fast.
+(This only works well with AlgorithmBacktrack though)